NIT-Administrative-Systems/AS-CloudDocs/github/settings-permissions.md

         - Peoplesoft
             - Peoplesoft-leads

-If the EACD team is responsible for the *ADO-CoolApp* repository, then the EACD-leads team will have Maintain, and the EACD team will have Write.
+If the EACD team is responsible for the *ADO-CoolApp* repository, then the EACD-leads team will have Admin, and the EACD team will have Write.
 No other groups will be able to view or push to the repository.
 The EACD-leads team may ask the Github admins to add other teams with read/write permissions to their repositories on an as-needed basis.

 At the request of a repository's owner, other teams can be added with read/write access.